 \subsection{Programmable Switches}

 Programmable switches \cite{bosshart13} enable customized packet processing tasks beyond traditional packet forwarding.
-We focus on Tofino switches \cite{tofino}, which are programmed using the P4 language \cite{bosshart14} and built on the Protocol-Independent Switch Architecture (PISA) based on the Reconfigurable Match-Action Table (RMT) paradigm \cite{bosshart13}.
-We target the generic RMT architecture without relying on any Tofino-specific features, so our design is extensible to other RMT-based switch platforms \cite{broadcomswitch,chole17,huaweiswitch}.
 A programmable switch comprises a data plane and a control plane.
 The data plane, as shown in Figure~\ref{fig:switch}, performs packet forwarding via multiple {\em ingress} and {\em egress} pipelines.
 Packets enter an ingress pipeline and are forwarded to an egress pipeline via a {\em traffic manager}.
 The control plane manages the data plane by specifying packet processing rules.

-Each ingress or egress pipeline processes packets via a series of {\em stages}, each of which contains {\em match-action tables (MATs)} that execute processing logic.
+Each ingress or egress pipeline processes packets via a series of {\em stages}, each of which contains {\em match-action tables (MATs)} that execute processing logic based on the Reconfigurable Match-Action Table (RMT) paradigm \cite{bosshart13}.
 A {\em parser} converts packet headers into {\em packet header vectors (PHVs)}, processed by MATs with on-chip ALUs across stages.
 Each stage can only access limited SRAM, typically with tens of memory blocks.
 The switch programming model imposes strict constraints: each memory block can be accessed at most once per PHV traversal, and stages cannot access memory blocks of other stages.
 After processing, a {\em deparser} reconstructs packets.
 To process packets in multiple iterations, switches support {\em recirculation}, which redirects packets from an egress pipeline back to an ingress pipeline.
 Recirculation should be cautiously used, as it consumes extra switch resources and slows down packet forwarding.
 In this work, we leverage recirculation for read requests that require in-switch path resolution (\S\ref{subsec:pathhashing}) and write requests that await locks (\S\ref{subsec:lockflow}).